-The spread of the novel coronavirus, which causes the illness COVID-19, is at the top of everyone’s mind.
-And people with health conditions such as lung disease (and their loved ones) are especially interested in staying up to date.
+The COVID-19 pandemic is at the top of everyone’s mind — and it’s particularly important for people with health conditions such as lung disease (and their loved ones) to keep up to date on how to stay safe.

 Read on for guidance and ways you can protect yourself and your loved ones.